mozilla/normandy/_sources/ops/config.rst.txt

    This defaults to ``False`` for local developer instances.

+.. envvar:: DJANGO_CERTIFICATES_CHECK_VALIDITY

+   :default: ``True``

+   Whether to check that certificates used for recipe signatures are checked for validity.
+This means that the date ranges in the certificate are checked against the current date.
+This should likely never be turned off in Production.

 .. envvar:: DJANGO_CERTIFICATES_EXPIRE_EARLY_DAYS

+   :default: ``None``

    If set, when checking certificates for validity, start failing system checks this many days before the certificate would expire.

+.. envvar:: DJANGO_CERTIFICATES_EXPECTED_ROOT_HASH

+   :default: ``None``

+   If this is set to a string, certificates will be checked to be originating from a trusted source, by hashing the root certificate in the x5u certificate chain.
+For possible values of this setting, see the :ref:`list of environments <recipes>`.

+.. envvar:: DJANGO_CERTIFICATES_EXPECTED_SUBJECT_CN

+   :default: ``"normandy.content-signature.mozilla.org"``

+   If this is set to a string, certificates will be checked to have a *subject* with a matching common name.
+It is unlikely this should ever change, because the default value matches one that is hard-coded in Firefox.

 .. envvar:: DJANGO_CORS_ORIGIN_ALLOW_ALL